 Switching between assignment modes requires updating cohort assignments for all participants.

 Participants can be assigned to cohorts manually, or automatically based on a field you specify in a dataset.
 If you are automatically assigning cohorts, you will also see a section here for specifying the dataset and field.
 See Assign Participants to Cohorts

 section lists all cohorts currently defined for the study.
 You can insert new cohorts, delete unused ones, and export information about current cohorts in various formats.

-link you may use to specify whether the members of that cohort are considered enrolled in the study, the expected or target subject count, and a short text description of the cohort.
+to specify whether the members of that cohort are considered enrolled in the study, the expected or target subject count, and a short text description of the cohort.

 If desired, you can also add to the default fields that define a cohort by clicking Edit Cohort Definition